 - Fuel, food, camping and services

 - Gas, restaurants, camping and snacks are all available in nearby Gilbert, approximately one and one-half miles from the state recreation area's entrance.
 Most services in Gilbert are accessible by OHVs that are legal on city streets.
-Additional services are available in Virginia and Eveleth.
+Additional services and OHV-friendly hotels are available in Virginia and Eveleth.

 - OHV rentals are available in Gilbert and Eveleth.
 Dealerships can be found in Eveleth, Nashwauk, Hibbing and Tower.